Hereditary elliptocytosis is a disorder passed down through families in which the red blood cells are abnormally shaped.

 Elliptocytosis affects about 1 in every 2,500 people of northern European heritage.
 It is more common in people of African and Mediterranean descent.
 You are more likely to develop this condition if someone in your family has had it.

-The following tests may help diagnose the condition:
+The following test results may help diagnose the condition:

 There is no treatment needed for the disorder unless severe anemia or anemia symptoms occur.
 Surgery to remove the spleen may decrease the rate of red blood cell damage.

-Most persons with hereditary elliptocytosis have no problems, and are unaware of their condition.
+Most persons with hereditary elliptocytosis have no problems.
+They often do not know they have the condition.

 Call for an appointment with your health care provider if you have jaundice that doesn't go away or symptoms of anemia or gallstones.